BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 ---

-## Notes on Implementation Issues
+## Notes on Implementation

+### Levels and Stages System

+The curriculum organization follows a hierarchical structure:

+1. **Curricula** contain **Levels** and **Projects**
+2. **Levels** define stage ranges (e.g., "The Roots" covers stages 1-5)
+3. **Projects** belong to specific stages
+4. Projects are sorted by stage first, then by order within the stage

+**Level Validation Rules:**

+-   Level orders must be unique within a curriculum
+-   Stage ranges cannot overlap between levels in the same curriculum
+-   Stage end must be greater than or equal to stage start

+**Project Validation Rules:**

+-   Stage is required for all projects
+-   Prerequisites must belong to curricula owned by the same user
+-   Order is auto-assigned within stage if not provided

+### Session Management

-1. **Session Management**: The API uses session-based authentication with cookies.
+The API uses session-based authentication with cookies.
 Ensure your frontend handles cookies properly with `credentials: 'include'` in fetch requests.

+### CORS

-2. **CORS**: Currently configured for `http://localhost:5173`.
+Currently configured for `http://localhost:5173`.
 Update the `CLIENT_URL` environment variable for production.

+### Object ID Validation

-3. **Object ID Validation**: All route parameters that expect MongoDB ObjectIds are validated using middleware.
+All route parameters that expect MongoDB ObjectIds are validated using middleware.
 Invalid ObjectId formats will return a 400 error.

+### Cascading Deletes

-4. **Cascading Deletes**: When deleting users, curricula, or projects, all associated data is automatically deleted to maintain referential integrity.
+When deleting users, curricula, or projects, all associated data is automatically deleted to maintain referential integrity.

-5. **Project Ordering**: Projects are automatically assigned an order when created.
-If no order is specified, it will be set to the next available number.
-Projects are returned sorted by order.

-6. **Prerequisites**: Prerequisites must reference valid projects that belong to curricula owned by the same user.
-The API validates prerequisite access but does not prevent circular dependencies.
+### Project Ordering and Filtering

+-   Projects can be filtered by stage or level using the `/projects/curriculum/:curriculumId/stage` endpoint
+-   Use query parameter `stage=1` for specific stage or `level=level_id` for all projects in a level's range
+-   All project lists are sorted by stage first, then order within stage